 In conjunction with these high-profile bankruptcies, the government passed new legislation to limit the use of asbestos moving forward and reduce the existing risks by removing asbestos products from older buildings.

 This legislation included:

 - Asbestos Ban and Phase-Out Rule: The EPA introduced this rule in the late 1980s to ban asbestos from future use almost completely.
 This regulation went into effect in 1989, but it was short-lived.
 The Fifth Circuit Court of Appeals overturned most of the rule in 1991, leaving only a handful of products still banned.

 - Asbestos Hazard Emergency Response Act: This act became law in 1986 after a public uproar about asbestos in schools.
-The act called on the EPA to create asbestos regulations for schools with the goal of safely removing asbestos products from them.
+The act called on the EPA to create asbestos regulations for schools with the goal of safely removing asbestos-containing products from them.
 Those who would inspect and remove the asbestos had to be accredited by the EPA beforehand.